 Getting into Centurion Lounges

 To get into any Centurion Lounge, you’ll need the right credit card.
 And few are better than The Platinum Card® from American Express.
-It’ll get you (and two guests) into all 14 current Centurion lounges and counting for free.
+It’ll get you into all 14 current Centurion lounges and counting for free, though guests will cost up to $50 apiece.
 And it also opens doors to 1,000-plus Priority Pass lounges, Delta Sky Clubs if you’re flying Delta that day, Escape Lounges, and more.

 The Business Platinum Card® from American Express will get you in as well.
 And there’s a relatively new option: The Delta SkyMiles® Reserve American Express Card, Delta’s top-tier travel card.
 But you have to be flying Delta that day to use a Centurion lounge, and you can’t bring free guests with you – they’ll be $50 each.